 Photos of the Waves' 78-72 win over the Tigers by Martin A. Folb.

-A veteran coach who is well-respected on the West Coast, Mark Amaral will mark his third season as the associate head coach for the Pepperdine men's basketball program in 2013-14.
+A veteran coach who is well-respected on the West Coast, Mark Amaral will begin his fourth season as the associate head coach for the Pepperdine men's basketball program in 2014-15.

 "I have such great respect for Marty Wilson as a person, a friend and as a coach," said Amaral at his hiring in March 2011.
 "I go back with him to our days at UCSB together.
 The thing I'm most excited about is to help resurrect the tradition and the successful history that Pepperdine basketball has achieved in the past.
 I'm honored that Marty would give me the opportunity to help him do that, and I'm very appreciative."

-Amaral is heading into his 14th season as a Division I coach.
+Amaral is heading into his 15th season as a Division I coach and his 24th overall.
 Before coming to Pepperdine he was the associate head coach at Cal Poly for two seasons and was an assistant coach at Colorado State for two years and at UC Santa Barbara for seven (where he and Wilson were fellow assistants on the UCSB coaching staff for four seasons).